Version Francaise

 Property is often very reasonably priced in this area, as it has yet to be discovered by the foreign property market in the way that many other areas of the south have been.
 Whether you choose to live in the town or to seek a country residence in the area, you should be able to find a bargain.

 Do you know Trie sur Baise better than we do?
+Do you have photos of Trie sur Baise?

-TRIE SUR BAISE AT A GLANCE
+Trie sur Baise AT A GLANCE

 Trie sur Baise is situated in the south-west of France, close to the Pyrénéan Mountains.
 It lies in the north of the Hautes-Pyrénées department.

-Trie sur Baise Property Mapnew
+Trie sur Baise Property Map

 IN THE REGION OF MIDI-PYRÉNÉES